prantlf/nettime/README.md

 ## Programmatic usage

 Make sure that you use [NodeJS] >= 4.
-Install the `nettime` package locally and get time duration of downloading the response body of a sample web page:
+Install the `nettime` package locally and get time duration of waiting for the response and downloading the content of a sample web page:

 ```bash
 npm install --save nettime